Media Host Barmel Lyons Proudly Wears Her Natural Hair On Air For The First Time - NewsBreak

 DON’T MISS…

-Gabrielle Union, KeKe Palmer, Marsai Martin And Uzo Aduba Team Up For PSA About Natural Hair Discrimination

-‘Today’ Show Anchor Sheinelle Jones Embraces Her Natural Hair On-Air For The First Time
+Media Host Barmel Lyons Proudly Wears Her Natural Hair On Air For The First Time was originally published on hellobeautiful.com

 Comments / 0